nisarg14/CSE523-Machine-Learning-Gophers/README.md

 Our solution for this optimization problem attempts to use Machine Learning techniques to provide a scalable and fast solution to this problem.
 We used several models like Decision tree, Random Forest Classifier, XGBoost classifier, k-Nearest Neighbours, etc to solve this issue.

+# Results
 The highest accuracy we obtained so far is 89% in Random Forest Classifier.
-The following graph shows our accuracy plot for RFC at various values of n_estimators
+The following graph shows our confusion matrix plot for RFC at various values of n_estimators

-# Results
 ### Confusion Matrix
 ![](https://github.com/nisarg14/CSE523-Machine-Learning-Gophers/blob/main/Results/confusion_matrix.png)
-### Final result of Random Forest Classifier with varying depth and number of estimators
+As you can see in the graph, the classification of item into -1th bin is where our error lies.
+That is where the algorithm is malpeforming,
 ![](https://github.com/nisarg14/CSE523-Machine-Learning-Gophers/blob/main/Results/rfc_hyperparemeters_1.png)
 ![](https://github.com/nisarg14/CSE523-Machine-Learning-Gophers/blob/main/Results/rfc_hyperparmeters_2.png)
 # Find our Dataset at